jaceklaskowski/jaceklaskowski.github.io/source/_posts/2014-09-12-mistakes-introducing-slick-for-database-access-under-play-framework-2-dot-3-4-and-2-dot-4-0-m1.markdown

         def * = (id, login) <> ((User.apply _).tupled, User.unapply)
     }

+See [Mapped projection with <> to a case class with companion object in Slick](http://stackoverflow.com/q/15175659/1305344) for alternative solution.

 ## Mistake #6.
 JodaTime support

 For cases where you need to use JodaTime types in Slick you should use [slick-joda-mapper](https://github.com/tototoshi/slick-joda-mapper#slick-joda-mapper).